rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > We're using "Linux" here rather than "*nix" or similar, with the same
 > justification as in the "Which operating systems do you use" question.
+>
+> We specifically care about the runtime environment being targeted.
+ISA and other machine specifics are
+> not what matters.

 ### Which version(s) of Rust do you use for local development?